-In May 2022, the Board authorized a share repurchase program to acquire its outstanding Common Stock for up to \$10,000,000.
-In conjunction with the share repurchase program, the Company selected a broker to repurchase shares on behalf of the Company.
-The amount of Common Stock repurchased on any given trading day is determined by a formula, which is based on the market price of the Common Stock and average daily volumes.
+In May 2022, the Board authorized a share repurchase program to acquire its outstanding common stock for up to \$10 million.
+In January 2023, the Board authorized an additional share repurchase program to acquire up to an additional \$10 million of the Company's outstanding common stock ("the New Program").
+In conjunction with the share repurchase programs, the Company selected a broker to repurchase shares on behalf of the Company.
+The amount of common stock repurchased on any given trading day is determined by a formula, which is based on the market price of the common stock and average daily volumes.
 Shares repurchased are held in treasury for general corporate purposes.
-During the six months ended October 31, 2022, the Company repurchased 2,075,134 shares at a total cost, including commissions, of \$5,475,891.
+During the nine months ended January 31, 2023, the Company repurchased 3,393,060 shares at a total cost, including commissions, of \$9,254,005.
 These shares are treated as Treasury Stock using the cost method.
-The 2,075,134 shares repurchased are included in Treasury Stock in the accompanying Condensed Consolidated Balance Sheets.
-At October 31, 2022, \$4,524,109 remains available to repurchase the Company's Common Stock pursuant to the share repurchase program.
+The 3,393,060 shares repurchased are included in Treasury Stock in the accompanying Condensed Consolidated Balance Sheets.
+At January 31, 2023, including the New Program, \$10,745,995 remains available to repurchase the Company's common stock pursuant to the share repurchase programs.